pmndrs/react-postprocessing/README.md

 ### Custom effects

-Currently not all of the effects are wrapped, so if you may have to wrap some of them yourself.
+Currently not all of the effects are wrapped, so if you require some effects that isn't wrapped yet you cand add them manually.

 #### Using `wrapEffect`